chikalaka/react-Intl-guide/README.md

 Create js files containing an object with all the translated messages.
 requirements:
 - files should be *.js
+- files should be at the directory `ROOT/translations/`
+- files should be named after the locale you want (e.g. en.js, es.js)
+- files should contain an exported object called `translation`
 example:
 ```js
 // en.js